rev1853/sdg-forum-web/Chat.md

 - All event callbacks return `{ status: 'ok' }` or `{ status: 'error', message }`.
 - Connection-level failures surface via `connect_error`.
 - If the provided `groupId` is invalid (not one of the SDG rooms), callbacks return an error.
+- If your client sets `withCredentials: true`, the API must expose explicit origins (env `CORS_ORIGINS`, comma-separated).
+Wildcard origins will be rejected by browsers with credentials.

 ### Notes
 - Messages are text-only per spec; attachments are not processed.